Darkseal/PasswordGenerator/README.md

 })
 .AddEntityFrameworkStores<ApplicationDbContext>();
 ```
-That's it for now: hope you'll like it
+That's it for now: hope you'll like it!

 # Online Resources
 * Official Site: https://www.ryadel.com/